Lenkiee/vul_import_transform/README.md

-JIRA Vulnerability Export Tool
+JIRA Vulnerability Exporter
-This Python script provides a graphical user interface (GUI) to transform raw vulnerability data from an Excel spreadsheet into a structured format suitable for creating JIRA tickets.
-It allows users to filter data by environment and VPR (Vulnerability Priority Rating) and then generates an Excel file with "Ticket_Title" and detailed "JIRA_Description" columns for each identified vulnerability group and affected host.
+This Python script helps you transform raw vulnerability scan Excel reports into a structured format, suitable for creating JIRA tickets.
+It groups vulnerabilities by Synopsis, enriches data, and allows filtering by environment and VPR.

-Features
-GUI-based File Selection: Easily select your input Excel vulnerability report.

-Environment Filtering: Filter vulnerabilities based on predefined environments (Development, Test, Acceptance, Production).

-VPR Filtering: Optionally filter by specific VPR ratings (Critical, High, Medium, Low, Undefined).

-Automated Ticket Title Generation: Creates concise JIRA ticket titles based on application, VPR, and vulnerability.

-Detailed JIRA Description: Generates comprehensive descriptions for each JIRA ticket, including:

-Affected Hostnames

-Environment

-Role

-Remediation Solution

-First Discovered Date

-Associated CVEs (Common Vulnerabilities and Exposures)

-Plugin Text/Output
+How it Works
+The script provides a simple graphical user interface (GUI):

+Input Excel: It reads an Excel file containing vulnerability data.

+Configuration: It uses predefined mappings (HOSTNAME_APPLICATION_MAP) to link hostnames to applications.

+Filtering: You select desired environments (e.g., Dev, TST, PRD) and VPR levels (e.g., Critical, High) via checkboxes.

+Grouping: Vulnerabilities are grouped by their Synopsis and VPR level.
+Each unique group generates one JIRA ticket.

-Excel Output: Exports the transformed data into a new Excel file, formatted with proper headers and text wrapping.
+Output: It produces a new Excel file with Ticket_Title and JIRA_Description columns, formatted for easy import into JIRA or similar systems.

-Error Handling: Includes checks for missing required columns in the input file and provides user-friendly messages.

 Getting Started
-Prerequisites
+1. Prerequisites
-Before running the script, ensure you have Python installed (version 3.7 or higher recommended).
-You'll also need the following Python libraries:
+Python 3.x installed.

+Required libraries: pandas, openpyxl (needed by pandas for .xlsx files), xlsxwriter (for formatting output Excel).

+2. Setup (Recommended: Virtual Environment)
+Using a virtual environment prevents conflicts with other Python projects.

+Open Visual Studio Code.

+Open the folder containing this script (.py file).

+Open the Integrated Terminal (Terminal > New Terminal or `Ctrl+Shift+``).

+Create a virtual environment:

+Bash

+python -m venv venv
+Activate the virtual environment:

+Windows (Command Prompt/PowerShell):

+Bash

+.\venv\Scripts\activate
+macOS/Linux (Bash/Zsh):

+Bash

+source venv/bin/activate
+You should see (venv) at the start of your terminal prompt, indicating the virtual environment is active.

+Install dependencies:
+Create a requirements.txt file in the same directory as the script with these contents:

 pandas

-openpyxl (often installed as a dependency for pandas, but good to check)

-tkinter (usually comes pre-installed with Python)
+openpyxl

-xlsxwriter (for advanced Excel formatting)
+xlsxwriter

-You can install the necessary libraries using pip:
+Then, in your activated terminal, run:

 Bash

-pip install pandas openpyxl xlsxwriter
+pip install -r requirements.txt
-Installation
-Save the Script: Save the provided Python code as a .py file (e.g., jira_exporter.py) in a folder.
+3. Prepare Your Data

-Place Your Excel Files: Put your Excel vulnerability reports (e.g., vulnerability_report.xlsx) in the same folder as the script.
-The GUI will automatically detect and list them.
+Place your Excel report (.xlsx file) in the same folder as the script.

-Usage
-Run the Script: Open a terminal or command prompt, navigate to the directory where you saved the script, and run it:
+Verify Column Names: Ensure your Excel report contains all columns listed in REQUIRED_COLUMNS within the script.
+Missing mandatory columns will cause an error.

+Configuration (Edit the Script)
+Before running, you must customize the following directly in the jira_exporter.py file:

+HOSTNAME_APPLICATION_MAP: This dictionary is the only source for mapping hostnames to applications.

+Edit this section to include all your hostnames and their corresponding application names.

+Example: "SVNIBCSQLD027": "OneSumX",

+REQUIRED_COLUMNS: If your input Excel file introduces new columns that must be present, add their exact names to this list.

+Running the Script
+Ensure your virtual environment is active (see Step 2 above).

+Run the script from your VS Code terminal:

 Bash

-python jira_exporter.py
+python your_script_name.py
+(Replace your_script_name.py with the actual file name if you renamed it).

+A GUI window will appear.

+Using the GUI
-Select Excel File: From the dropdown menu, choose the Excel file you wish to process.
+Select Excel File: Choose your vulnerability report from the dropdown menu.
+Only .xlsx files in the same directory will appear.

-Select Environments: Check the boxes next to the environments you want to include in your output (e.g., Dev, PRD).
+Select Environments: Check the boxes for the environments you want to include (e.g., PRD, TST).

-Filter VPR (Optional): Check the boxes next to the VPR ratings you want to include.
+VPR Filter: (Optional) Check the VPR levels you want to include (e.g., Critical, High).
 If no VPRs are selected, all will be included.

-Export: Click the "Export Final Format" button.
+Click "Export Final Format":

+The script will process the data.

-Save Output File: A "Save As" dialog will appear.
-Choose a location and filename for your new Excel file.
+A "Save As" dialog will appear.
+Choose a location and name for your output Excel file.

+Advanced Customization
+Adding New Columns to the Output Excel
-The output Excel file will contain two columns: Ticket_Title and JIRA_Description.
+The script currently outputs Ticket_Title and JIRA_Description.
+To add more columns to the final Excel:

-Input Excel File Format
-The script expects your input Excel file to have the following columns precisely named (case-sensitive):

-Hostname

-Vulnerability

-Remediation (Solution)

-Role

-Environment

-Synopsis

-Plugin Text

-VPR

-VPR Score

-First Discovered

-CVE

-If any of these columns are missing, the script will show an error message.

-Configuration
-The script contains internal mappings and settings that can be customized:

-ENV_MAP: Maps internal environment shortcodes (e.g., "Dev") to more descriptive JIRA-friendly names (e.g., "4.
-Development").
-Modify this dictionary to match your organization's environment naming conventions.

-APPLICATION_MAP: Maps raw application names from your report to standardized application names used in JIRA titles.
-Adjust this to consolidate or rename applications as needed.

-GROUP_KEY: Defines the column used to group vulnerabilities into single JIRA tickets (currently Synopsis).

-VPR_ORDER: Defines the sorting order for VPRs.
-Do not change the values (0, 1, 2, etc.) as they define the sorting priority.
-Only modify the keys (e.g., "Undefined", "Critical") if your VPR names differ.

-How It Works
-The core logic resides in the create_final_format function:

-Filtering: It first filters the DataFrame based on the selected environments and VPRs.

-Sorting: Data is sorted by Synopsis and then by VPR rank to ensure consistent grouping and prioritisation.

-Grouping: The script groups rows by Synopsis and VPR.
-This ensures that vulnerabilities with the same synopsis but different VPRs (e.g., a "Critical" instance on one host and a "High" instance on another, for the same vulnerability synopsis) will generate separate JIRA tickets, which is often desired for prioritization.

-Title and Description Generation: For each group:

-A Ticket_Title is created by combining mapped applications, the highest VPR in the group, and the vulnerability name.

-A JIRA_Description is built iteratively, listing each affected host with its environment, role, remediation, first discovered date, CVEs, and relevant plugin text.

-GUI Integration: The FinalExportGUI class handles the user interface, file selection, filter options, and the export process, providing a user-friendly experience.

-Troubleshooting
-"Missing Columns" Error: Check your input Excel file's column headers carefully.
-They must exactly match the names listed in the "Input Excel File Format" section above (case-sensitive).

-"No Data after filtering" Error: This means your selected environments and VPR filters resulted in an empty dataset.
-Try broadening your filter selections.

-Script Doesn't Start: Ensure you have installed all required libraries (pandas, openpyxl, xlsxwriter).
-Also, verify your Python installation.

-Plugin Text Formatting: The script attempts to clean HTML-like tags (<plugin_output>) from the Plugin Text.
-If your plugin text contains other unusual characters or formatting, you might need to adjust the re.sub line in create_final_format.
+Locate rows.append(...): Find the line rows.append({"Ticket_Title": ticket_title, "JIRA_Description": description}) in the create_final_format function.

+Add Key-Value Pairs: Insert new entries into this dictionary.

+"New_Column_Name": value_for_this_ticket

+value_for_this_ticket can be:

+Data from your input Excel: row.get('YourInputColumnName', 'N/A')

+A calculated value.

+A fixed string.

+Adding More Details to JIRA_Description
+To include more data points within the JIRA_Description text:

+Locate the description += (...) block: Find the multi-line f-string that builds the description, typically within the for _, row in group.iterrows(): loop.

+Access Data: Use row.get('YourColumnName', 'N/A') to safely retrieve data from a specific column for each host.

+Insert into String: Add a new line to the f-string, embedding the retrieved value.

+Example: f" New Detail: {new_detail_variable}\n"